threeYANG/pytorch-lightning/docs/source/extensions/datamodules.rst

         def transfer_batch_to_device(self, batch, device):
             x = batch['x']
             x = CustomDataWrapper(x)
-            x.to(device)
+            batch['x'] = x.to(device)
             return batch

+.. note:: This hook only runs on single GPU training and DDP (no data-parallel).

 on_before_batch_transfer
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Override to alter or apply batch augmentations to your batch before it is transferred to the device.
+Override to alter or apply augmentations to your batch before it is transferred to the device.

-.. note:: This hook only runs on single GPU training and DDP (no data-parallel).

 .. testcode::